Centennial Olympic Park: Features

 A key feature of the park is the Fountain of Rings interactive fountain, which features computer-controlled lights and jets of water synchronized with music played from speakers in light towers surrounding it.
 It forms a splash pad that was designed for children to frolic in, as well as for concert-goers and joggers to cool off in on hot summer days.
-It consists of 251 jets that shoot 12 to 35 ft in the air, and also creates a beautiful water sculpture that is essentially the front yard of the nearby museum.
-An important formal architectural landmark that is also a fun and playful space, the computer controlled fountain concept has since been replicated in other urban designs such as Dundas Square in Toronto and in commercial uses such as the Bellagio Fountains at the Bellagio Hotel & Casino in Las Vegas, Nevada.
+It consists of 251 jets that shoot 12 to 35 ft in the air, and also creates a water sculpture that is essentially the front yard of the nearby museum.
+An important formal architectural landmark that is also a fun and playful space, the computer controlled fountain concept has since been replicated in other urban designs such as Sankofa Square in Toronto and in commercial uses such as the Bellagio Fountains at the Bellagio Hotel & Casino in Las Vegas, Nevada.

 The fountain area is surrounded by flags representing the host countries of each Summer Olympics preceding the 1996 games and eight 65 ft light towers reminiscent of classical Greek marker columns.
 There are several pieces of sculpture scattered through the park, including Gateway of Dreams, a monument honoring Pierre de Coubertin, the father of the modern Olympic movement.
 A small amphitheatre is located at the southern end of the park.

 The park has shows at the fountain all 365 days of the year, four times daily.
 They play at 12:30 p.m., 3:30 p.m., 6:30 p.m., and 9:30 p.m.

 In July 2013, SkyView Atlanta, a transportable Ferris wheel, debuted across the street from the park.
 The 200 ft wheel features 42 air-conditioned cars and views of the park and the surrounding area.